zgpl/rock-paper-scissors/README.md

 don't misspell anything because i have not written any code that can deal with any wrong words or any bad spelling. my code assumes you will say the right thing.

 ## remember
-to have fun and try out all possibilities!
+to have fun and try out all possibiliti